CryptechTest/minetest_doc_items/API.md

 in their usage.
 Standard tools and weapons should never have an usage help.

-The rule of thumb is this: If a new player who already knows the Minetest basics, but not this item, will not direcly know how to use this item, then the usage help should be added.
+The rule of thumb is this: If a new player who already knows the Minetest basics, but not this item, will not directly know how to use this item, then the usage help should be added.
 If basic Minetest knowledge or existing factoids are completely sufficient, usage help should not be added.